evillan0315/ai-planner/src/README.md

 ### Configuration

-Create a `.env` file in the `apps/ai-planner` directory for local development:
+Create a `.env` file in the `ai-planner` directory for local development:

 ```env
 VITE_API_URL=http://localhost:5000/api